wincent/masochist/content/wiki/Force re-installing the MySQL gem.md

 ---
-tags: gems ruby bundler mariadb
+tags: gems ruby bundler mariadb wiki
 ---

 I caused some problems for myself in an app by upgrading my Brew-managed copy of MariaDB: